With Super Chopped Salad made with loads of good veggies.

 - 1 pinch cumin

-- 1 tsp kosher salt , if you're not using Diamond Crystal Salt then half the amount of salt
+- 1 tsp kosher salt , I use Diamond Crystal Salt

 FOR THE SUPER CHOPPED SALAD

 - 2 Persian cucumbers , diced very finely to about 1/4" thick squares

 - 2 Roma or Vine Ripe tomatoes , diced very finely to about 1/4" thick squares